pedro-gaspar/elixir-grail-diary/content/posts/2021-07-03-the-elixir-tutorial.md

 ![](https://media.giphy.com/media/l2R06HpuWmc3pnBks/giphy.gif)

-Learn Elixir and put my knowledge to the test by teaching at the same time.
+So I'm going to learn Elixir and put my knowledge to the test by teaching at the same time.

 > Learning in the open.

-So I'm going to start a series of posts around building an application with Elixir.
+I'm going to start a series of posts around building an application with Elixir.
 For that, we will try to build a blog brother app, **the grail-toolbox**.

 It will be an app that will have the following features: